Remote Learning Provision

 ITsupport@caldew.cumbria.sch.uk

 A technician will contact you as soon as they can.
 Please provide as much information as you can in your email, including your login name, and screenshots if possible.
-DO NOT INCLUDE YOUR PASSWORD.
+Do not include your password.

 Leaders have created a welcoming and supportive environment at this school.
 Pupils and students achieve well in their learning.
 They are well prepared for their next steps in education, employment and training.